piranha/nomad/README.rst

 ~~~~~~~~~~

 Nomad can read connection url to database in a few various ways. ``nomad.url``
-configuration option is a space separated list of descriptions of how nomad can
+configuration option is a space separated list of descriptions of how Nomad can
 obtain database connection url.

 The easiest one is simply an url (like in config example).
 The others are: